Traffic issues over Hwy. 169 detour prompt effort to oust Hopkins leaders

-A big traffic flap is brewing in Hopkins where a group of residents fed up with rogue motorists cutting through neighborhoods to bypass the official Hwy.
-169 detour has launched an effort to oust the mayor and four city council members, claiming they have not done enough to address the problem.
+A group of Hopkins residents, fed up with rogue motorists cutting through neighborhoods to bypass the official Hwy.
+169 detour, has launched an effort to oust the mayor and four City Council members, claiming they have not done enough to address the problem.

-On Thursday, a group called Hopkins Minnesota Mayoral Recall Campaign pointed across the border to Edina where traffic mitigation efforts in the upscale Parkwood Knolls neighborhood yielded success, and said elected officials in Hopkins have done too little to curb the influx of cut-through traffic that has clogged streets and put residents' safety in the Parkwood Valley and Peaceful Valley neighborhoods at risk.
+On Thursday a group called Hopkins Minnesota Mayoral Recall Campaign pointed across the border to Edina, where traffic mitigation efforts in the upscale Parkwood Knolls neighborhood yielded yielded success, and said elected officials in Hopkins have done too little to curb the influx of cut-through traffic that has clogged streets and put residents’ safety in the Parkwood Valley and Peaceful Valley neighborhoods at risk.

 “Help us protect Hopkins by recalling our Mayor, Molly Cummings, and our four City Council members, Katy Campbell, Jason Gadd, Kristi Halverson and Aaron Kuzina and replacing them with representatives that listen to us and act,” a news release formally announcing the recall campaign said.
 “While the City of Hopkins has made efforts to reduce traffic in Hopkins residential neighborhoods, the results have been dismal,” the release continued.